cramerdev/docs/_posts/2013-10-29-plan-business-goals.markdown

 ---
 layout: page
-title: Plan - Understanding Business Goals
+title: Understanding Business Goals
 tags: main
+category: Plan
 ---

 We understand that each business is unique and special.
 As you well know, every business needs to get a few basic things right in order to keep the lights on: